Value set

 Value Set Authoring

-A Project Author in ART-DECOR can create new Value Set and modify or clone already existing ones.
+A Project Author in ART-DECOR can create new Value Sets and modify or clone already existing ones.

 Creating and editing a Value Set